griimx/griimx.github.io/_posts/2016-11-23-a-semester-project-in-3-days.markdown

 The things i came to know about Multi User Text Editor are :
 **Operational Transformation** The Algorithm that will manage the commits made my different users at a time and how to handle them without causing any conflicts.

+#**Update 2**
+I am done with Syntax Highlighting, used Pygment package for creating tags and parsing them to highlight keywords.
+For upcoming evaluation i am leaving it with default Python syntax detection.
+But will certainly add more code to guess the program language by file name.
+Starting of with writing code for client and server side.
+Py-infinote came to rescue.
+Demo codes in Jinfinote, a Javascript implementation of the Infinote protocol, protocol designed to manage requests by a server in text collaborative scenario.